fwmechanic/k_edit/README.md

 # Building

-Prerequisite: I use the [nuwen.net distribution](http://nuwen.net/mingw.html) of MinGW.

-The nuwen.net MinGW distro downloads are self-extracting-GUI 7z archives which contain bat files (I use `set_distro_paths.bat` below) which add the appropriate environment variable values sufficient to use gcc from the cmdline.

-I use the following 1-line bat files (stored outside the K repo) to setup MinGW for building K (or any other C/C++ project):
+Prerequisite: the [nuwen.net distribution of MinGW](http://nuwen.net/mingw.html).
+The downloads are self-extracting-GUI 7z archives which contain bat files (I use `set_distro_paths.bat` below) which add the appropriate environment variable values sufficient to use gcc from the cmdline.
+I use the following 1-line bat files (stored outside the K repo because their content is dependent on where the MinGW packages are extracted) to setup MinGW for building K (or any other C/C++ project):

  * `mingw.bat` (x64): `c:\_tools\mingw\64\mingw\set_distro_paths.bat`
  * `mingw32.bat` (i386): `c:\_tools\mingw\32\mingw\set_distro_paths.bat`